COVID-19 testing and treatments

 These treatments do not stop you from getting COVID-19.
 They are used to prevent severe illness in people who are at higher risk from COVID-19.

-Visit the British Columbia Centre for Disease Control (BCCDC) website for more information about COVID-19 treatments.
+Visit the BCCDC website for more information about COVID-19 treatments.

-Treatments like Paxlovid or Remdesivir may be beneficial if you have mild or moderate symptoms that started in the past 5 days and a positive result from a PCR or rapid antigen test.
+Treatments may be beneficial if you have mild or moderate symptoms that started in the past 7 days and tested positive, and if you fit into any of the following situations:

-- 70+ with 1 or more chronic conditions
+Have 1 or more serious chronic medical condition:

 If you have a health condition that weakens your immune system, you are considered clinically extremely vulnerable.